edi-rose/personal-project/projectBoard.md

 I present in in the middle of Week 6.
 I am currently in the weekend before week 5.
 My main to do's are:

 Node App:
-Create a working Win Checker,
+Create a working Win Checker: tick
-Create a working attack.js file,
+Create a working attack.js file: tick
-Finish the Bots' 3rd, 4th and 5th
+Finish the Bots' 3rd, 4th and 5th: tick
-Create working tests for my worker functions.
+Create working tests for my worker functions:

 Converting to a React App:

-Set up local host to world.
+Set up local host to world: tick
-Set up board as visible object in the browser.
-Play a PVP game on the Board
+Set up board as visible object in the browser: tick Give board cells naught, cross and none attributes Play a PVP game on the Board
 Play a Player vs Bot game
 Enable Switching between
 Add score board.

-Components:
-Board.jsx

-// App component.
-// in the render, loop over the grid
-// in a consturctor component
-// state board = board
-// render the board inside the return of the app.